 The Affordable Care Act (ACA) was passed by Congress and signed into law on March 23, 2010.
 The Affordable Care Act (ACA) has ten sections or Titles.

 A brief outline of each Title, as well as the full text of the ACA can be found at The Affordable Care Act, Section by Section.
-The provisions of the ACA are being phased in over four years.
 On October 1, 2013, open enrollment in the Health Insurance Marketplace through HealthCare.gov began coverage starting January 2014.

 If you previously purchased a plan through Healthcare.gov, your insurance company should have sent you information on renewing that plan.